Search

 Image Credit – Virrage Images/Shutterstock.com

 Organic lawn fertilizers are gaining popularity.
 Most of the nitrogen they contain is slow-release.
 Also, the amount of nitrogen these fertilizers contain is low compared to conventional lawn fertilizers.
-This more organic fertilizer, by weight, will be needed than conventional fertilizer.
-For example a typical bag of organic fertilizer would be 5-3-2.
-A Bermuda or St. Augustine lawn needs about 4-5 pounds of actual N per year.
-That would mean putting on about 100 pounds of organic fertilizer per year to meet the grass requirements.
+By weight, your lawn will require more organic fertilizer than conventional fertilizer.
+For example, a typical bag of organic fertilizer would be 5-3-2.
+A Bermuda or St. Augustine lawn needs about 4–5 pounds of actual nitrogen per year.
+That would mean applying about 100 pounds of organic fertilizer per year to meet the grass’s requirements.

 Superior Lawn Care Services for Your North Texas Home